underscorre/transclusion-bot/README.md

 TransclusionBot is a simple MediaWiki bot that replaces transclusions of templates with substitutions.
-Please note, the bot is only tested on Ubuntu 14.04, and may not work on other distros/Operating Systems.
+Please note, the bot is only tested on Ubuntu 14.04 & PHP 7.0.13, and may not work on other distros/Operating Systems.

 ## Install ##